asu2304/dog_vs_cats_identification/README.md

 # dog_and_cats_identification
-just implemented CNN's to identify weather there is cat or dog in the given image!
+demonstration of a batch normalization and dropouts using the implementation of CNN's to identify weather there is cat or dog in the given image!